open-chat-labs/open-chat/sns/config/sns_proposal_summary.md

 The OpenChat DAO is being formed to operate and steer the direction of OpenChat as a public good, owned by no-one.
 Holders of CHAT tokens can stake them as neurons which allow them to make and vote on proposals to change the OpenChat dapp.

 The SNS DAO will hold a treasury of CHAT tokens and ICP which can be used to fund the ongoing development of the dapp and to algorithmically reward users to encourage positive usage and growth.
-By rewarding contributing users with CHAT tokens and neurons the intention is to build a team of millions of advocates allowing OpenChat to become a viable challenger to centralized big tech competitors.
+The intention is that by rewarding contributing users with CHAT tokens and neurons so they benefit from the long-term success of OpenChat this will foster a large team of advocates.

 CHAT tokens will also be used to pay for "diamond" tier membership and other future premium features.